Reconfiguration of Connected Graph Partitions: Connectedness

-If $G$ is a biconnected graph, then every district map is contractible by Lemma~\ref{lem:con2}, and so $\Gamma_k(G)=\Gamma_k'(G)$.
-In this section, we show that if $G$ is connected, then $\Gamma_k'(G)$ is connected.
-That is, any contractible $k$-district map can be carried to any other by a sequence of switch operations.
+Recall that $\Gamma_k'(G)$ is the subgraph of $\Gamma_k(G)$ induced by \contractible\ district maps.
+If $G$ is a biconnected graph, then every district map is \contractible\ by Lemma~\ref{lem:con2}, and so $\Gamma_k(G)=\Gamma_k'(G)$.
+In this section, we extend this result to a larger family of graphs, showing that if $G$ is connected, then $\Gamma_k'(G)$ is connected.
+That is, any \contractible\ $k$-district map can be carried to any other shrinkable $k$-district by a sequence of switch operations.